mansdahlstrom1/Raspi-Internet-Radio/README.md

 # radio-pi

-> A simple Internet radio player for mPlayer with API integration.
+> A simple Internet radio player for mPlayer with REST API integration and MQTT client

 ## Usage